spacetelescope/jwst/docs/jwst/extract_1d/description.rst

 --------
 The ``extract_1d`` step extracts a 1D signal from a 2D or 3D dataset and writes spectral data to an "x1d" product (or "x1dints" for time series data).
-This step works on all JWST spectroscopic modes, including MIRI LRS (slit and slitless), MIRI WFSS, and MRS, NIRCam WFSS and TSGRISM, NIRISS WFSS and SOSS, and NIRSpec fixed-slit, IFU, and MOS.
+This step works on all JWST spectroscopic modes, including MIRI LRS (slit and slitless) and MIRI WFSS, and MRS, NIRCam WFSS and TSGRISM, NIRISS WFSS and SOSS, and NIRSpec fixed-slit, IFU, and MOS.

 An EXTRACT1D reference file is used for most modes to specify the location and